PMP Certification

 Graduated with Distinction

-FEBRUARY-MARCH, 2024.
-These graduate students completed their program with a high cumulative grade point average, which reflects the quality of performance within their respective major.
+JANUARY 2025.
+This graduate student completed his program with a high cumulative grade point average, which reflects the quality of performance within his major.
 Congratulations!

 DISTINCTION